natalieagus/50002/docs/FPGA/installation.md

 <img src="{{ site.baseurl }}//docs/FPGA/images/installation/2024-10-16-11-18-24.png"  class="center_fifty no-invert"/>

-You can also load the binary to your FPGA using Alchitry Loader.
-It works the same.
-Alchitry Loader is **useful** for macOS users who cannot synthesise the binary natively, and can only **load** flash/RAM after synthesizing the binary elsewhere.
+You can also load the binary to your FPGA using **Alchitry Loader**.
+It works the same as pressing the arrow button in Alchitry Labs.
+* Alchitry Loader is **useful** for macOS users who cannot synthesise the binary natively, and can only **load** flash/RAM after synthesizing the binary elsewhere.
+* It is also useful for users that use VMs to compile the binary using Vivado from the VM, and then load the compiled binary (**in the shared folder**) using Alchitry Loader